 - Freezes an account when it receives a warning signal.

-When does BuzzPost make sense?
+When does BuzzPost make sense? (almost always)

 - You're a realtor or office with 1–30 active Facebook accounts.